 Can tooth nerve damage cause headaches?

 Nerve pain caused by tooth damage can trigger a severe headache also known as a migraine.
-Migraines due to nerve damage can cause isolated throbbing pain on one side of the head.
+Migraines because of nerve damage can cause isolated throbbing pain on one side of the head.
 Light and sound sensitivity, nausea, and vomiting are all also possible side effects.

 Request a Dental Exam Today